cloudmesh/client/docs/source/plugins.rst

 - install / uninstall: modify the shell so that the plugin is visible
 - load / unload: make the plugin usable in the current shell
 - repoadd / reporm: add a plugin repository
+- list: list the plugins available, installed, and loaded
+- update: updates the named plugins (or all)

 Repository